 GREEN CARD THROUGH MARRIAGE

-The second option, is that if you meet someone in a foreign country and you know that you would like to marry that person, you can go to their country, or any country other than the United States, and if it is a legally recognized marriage, you can exchange vows and then file for the marriage Green Card while you, the US citizen, is in the United States.
+The second option is that if you meet someone in a foreign country and you know that you would like to marry that person, you can go to their country, or any country other than the United States, and if it is a legally recognized marriage, you can exchange vows and then file for the marriage Green Card while you, the US citizen, are in the United States.
 You cannot bring the person back with you.

 EXPANSION ON THE GREEN CARD THROUGH MARRIAGE

 1. Let’s say you have a childhood sweetheart and that person lives in a foreign country.
-You can go there and marry him or her, as stated above, but the paperwork will take 6-8 months to process before the person can return to the United States.
+You can go there and marry him or her, as stated above, but the paperwork will take 8-12 months to process before the person can return to the United States.

-WHAT IS THE PROCEDURE LIKE?
+WHAT IS THE PROCEDURE?

 1. Once the case is filed, in about 4 months the foreign person will receive a work permit and social security card.
 This allows the person to work wherever they like, as well as open a bank account, obtain a driver’s license, and so on.